You need to send us super and contribution data each fortnight for our customers. Learn more about our data requirements and the process here.

 You’ll know this format as the SAFFE – SuperStream Alternative File Format Extended.

 How to submit CSS and PSS contribution data to us

 You must send contribution data for employees in CSS and PSS each fortnight^ through our Employer Services Online (ESO) portal.
 Learn more about how to use ESO in our ESO user guide.
-You can request access to ESO using our online access request form at any time.
+You can request access to ESO using our access request form.
+Our online access request form is temporarily out of service.

 Contributions for employees in PSSap must be submitted through a clearing house.
 If your employer default super fund is PSSap, you can register to use our clearing house service, QuickSuper*, for free.

 Contributions are submitted using the SuperStream Alternative File Format (SAFF).

 If you use a different clearing house, make sure it can accept contributions in the SAFF format.
 You should also check that PSSap is set up as a default super fund to allow customer information to flow through to us correctly.
 You can have more than one default super fund set up.